This is an ancient style of blade, but its crescent shape makes it the perfect tool for that most modern of occupations - looking good in the kitchen!

-We make Mezzalunas in TWO sizes - LARGE and SMALL.
-Now, because they're hand made, no two blades are the same, but the large blade has a cutting surface of roughly 33 cm and the small around 23 cm.
+We make Mezzalunas in One size - LARGE.
+Now, because they're hand made, no two blades are the same, but the large blade has a cutting surface of roughly 33 cm.

-If however, you can see your knife sitting on your kitchen bench on its display stand or hanging on a hook near your board, go the large.
+If you can see your knife sitting on your kitchen bench on its display stand or hanging on a hook near your board, get our large Mezzaluna.
 It's a machine.
 You can hack through a huge bunch of parsley like you're a mower and the parsley's the lawn, you can mince garlic like a food processor and in one motion you can sever a giant pizza.
 Hee-ya!